March 30, 2024

 Yeah, I know, that's about as trite as truisms get, but stick with it.
 It pays off.

 There's an element of The Matrix here.
-The "red pill" students know they're dead but alive in an unreal world, while the "blue pill" students remain completely oblivious.
-Except here Maeda fills in the gaps that The Matrix misses, by giving all parties compelling, even moral, reasons for their choices.
+The red pill students know they're dead but alive in an unreal world, while the blue pill students remain completely oblivious.
+Except here Maeda fills in the gaps that The Matrix misses, by giving all parties compelling, even moral, reasons for their opposing choices.

-But while Haibane Renmei is quiet and meditative, Angel Beats! is loud and obvious.
+While Haibane Renmei is quiet and meditative, Angel Beats! is loud and obvious.
 It's the garage band version, with the volume turned up to eleven.
-Literally, as one of the gang's weapons of subversion is a student rock band that stages illegal concerts to distract Angel's minions during their "missions."
+Literally, as one of the gang's tools of subversion is a student rock band that stages illegal concerts to distract Angel's minions during their ammo resupply raids.

 Angel Beats! also has a distinctly Buddhist slant.
 ABe created a purposely Catholic version of purgatory for Haibane Renmei.
 In Angel Beats!
 Christian salvation isn't in the cards.
-Getting "twinkled" is purely a product of self-realization or satori, and only you can hold yourself back.
+Whether you move onto the next world is purely a product of self-realization or satori, and only you can hold yourself back.

 On this score, Joseph Smith would agree.